pengutronix/flamingo/doc/content/user/writing_content.rst

 Writing Content
 ===============

+**Note:** The syntax for features like HTML links or images may vary between different input formats.

 Content files consists of two sections: Meta data and content.
 The meta data get parsed by `YAML <https://pyyaml.org/wiki/PyYAMLDocumentation>`_, the content according to the file extension.